Here’s How to Deliver an Exceptional Customer Experience (for 2022)

-It’s more important than ever to create the best experience for your customers – read our guide on measurements and best practices to optimize your CX.Read the Customer Story
+It’s more important than ever to create the best experience for your customers – read our guide on measurements and best practices to optimize your CX.Read the Blog

 From high-end makeup to sneakers to dog toys to designer watches, there’s a direct-to-consumer market for just about anything you can imagine, much to shoppers’ delight.
 An incredible 81% of consumers said that they intend to make at least one purchase from a direct-to-consumer brand in the next five years.
 And the trend of direct-to-consumer retail isn’t reserved solely for consumer-packaged goods, either — countless manufacturers have discovered the benefits of this highly sought-after retail model, too.

 Sounds interesting, right?
 Read on to learn more about the direct-to-consumer model and how it’s reshaping the retail industry landscape.

 What Does “Direct-to-Consumer” Mean?

 Direct-to-consumer (DTC or D2C) refers to a popular marketing and advertising strategy in which the seller makes a direct appeal to the customer, eschewing traditional advertising methods, such as television spots, public displays, and radio ads, in the process.
 DTC essentially cuts out the middle man.
 The same is true for DTC in retail.

 Within the past 10 or so years, a handful of brands decided to apply the concept of DTC to retail, disrupting the industry in the process.
 Direct-to-consumer retail refers to a retail model in which brand manufacturers sell their products straight to the customer — whether that’s an individual consumer or another retailer — thereby eliminating the need for retail distributors.
 Up to 57% of brand manufacturers are embracing the DTC model, making it the fastest-growing ecommerce category.